UniMath/agda-unimath/src/foundation/types-with-decidable-dependent-pair-types.lagda.md

     ( has-decidable-Σ-bool')
 ```

-### Decidable Σ on the domain yields decidable fibers
+### Functions from types with decidable sums to discrete types have decidable fibers

 ```agda
 is-decidable-map-has-decidable-Σ-Level :